stl-comp-sci-club/Adventuring-101/README.md

 Head by Chris Lozinski, the team at the time of writing this consists of the following:

-Programming By: Ryan Yang, Felix Z, Matias R, Jordan F, and Andrea Di Giovanni
+Programming By: Ryan Yang, Felix Z, Matias R, Jordan F, Doris W, and Andrea Di Giovanni

 Art by: Jessica Y, Daniel K, Rory S, and Selina O